Antes (song)

-"Antes" is a song by Puerto Rican rapper Anuel AA and Puerto Rican singer Ozuna, released in January 2021.
-It was released as the second single from their collaborative album Los Dioses.
+"Antes" is a song by Puerto Rican rapper Anuel AA and Puerto Rican singer Ozuna, released in January 2022 as a track from their collaborative album Los Dioses.
+A music video was released on the same day.

 Background

 Ozuna previewed firstly the song in September in an Instagram live.
 In January, 2021, he posted an official preview of the single.
 Later the preview leaked got copyrighted on YouTube claiming that Anuel AA is the other artist in the song.

 Music video

 The video of "Antes" was released on 22 January 2021 at the same day they released the album, with the song in Ozuna's YouTube channel.
 It was filmed in Miami and directed by Fernando Lugo and is about their yearning to meet a beautiful lady they met in the club one more time.

 Live performances

 Anuel AA and Ozuna performed "Antes" at The Tonight Show Starring Jimmy Fallon on January 29, 2021.